In the Beginning

 - WG stacked mark - first used in the late 1940s

 - WESTMORELAND within a circle - around 1982

 Several different paper labels were also used by Westmoreland throughout the years.
-Most of these wore away with cleaning and use over the years, but collectors will occasionally find on still in place.
+Most of these wore away with cleaning and use over time, but collectors will occasionally find one still in place.